 As a parent of a young deaf daughter at the time, she served as the first President of the Women’s Board as well as on two other occasions.
 Mrs. Hart was a skillful fundraiser and later joined the FHSR Board of Directors where she served in a variety of roles.

 In 2007, Mrs. Hart provided the initial funding for a crucial support position, the Hart Family Cochlear Implant Education Coordinator at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
 This position provides support for families of children who have been recently identified with hearing loss and are candidates for a cochlear implant and is the bridge out to the academic community playing a key role in the child’s education.

 Kristen J. Van Dyke, Executive Director, first joined FHSR thirteen years ago as a Board Director with a personal understanding of childhood hearing loss.
 Shortly after the birth of her son, Maxwell, she learned he was deaf.
 Since then, she has seen first-hand the benefits of cochlear implantation.
 In 2015, Ms. Van Dyke transitioned into the position of Executive Director.
 With a Masters in Public Policy from the Harris School at the University of Chicago, Ms. Van Dyke brings both professional expertise and personal experience to the position.
 Driven by a keen focus on early childhood challenges due to income and health disparities, she works to create programs that address all the needs of children living with hearing loss.

-JEAN GUTHEIM KAISER - MANAGER
+JEAN GUTHEIM KAISER - Director of Communications and Events

 LIFETIME BOARD MEMBERS